Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 The Luxury Safari: The Ultimate Indulgence

-The price for a luxury safari averages $600 per person per day but can easily exceed $1,000 per person per day at the most exclusive properties.
-At this level, you might enjoy fly in safaris with bush plane flights between parks, private sundowners overlooking the savanna, and expert guides who offer deep insights into the ecosystem.
-For travelers seeking unparalleled privacy, comfort, and service, a luxury safari delivers a truly once in a lifetime experience.
+The price for a luxury safari averages $850 per person per day but can easily exceed $1,500 per person per day at the most exclusive properties.
+For luxury lodges and camps located within their own private concessions — offering game drives away from the crowds with exclusive traversing rights — expect to pay $2,500 or more per person per night.
+You might enjoy fly-in safaris with bush plane flights between parks, private sundowners overlooking the savanna, and expert guides who offer deep insights into the ecosystem.

 Key Factors That Influence Your Tanzania Safari Cost